 Château de Reignac

-Focus on an authentic Gem Bordeaux region.
+Spotlight on a true Gem Bordeaux region.

-Bordeaux Reignac, an exceptional terroir
+Bordeaux Reignac, a region of exceptional quality

-• Clay-limestone soils ( )
+• Clay-limestone

 • Very strong clays